 Keith A. Goldan.
-Our employment agreement with Mr. Goldan provides for his at-will employment as our Chief Financial Officer.
+Our employment agreement, as amended, with Mr. Goldan provides for his at-will employment as our Chief Financial Officer.
 Mr. Goldan's employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
 Mr. Goldan's employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
-Effective as of January 1, 2023, our Board approved the Compensation Committee's recommendations to increase Mr. Goldan's base salary to \$470,300, with an annual target performance bonus of up to 40% of his annual base salary.
+Effective as of January 1, 2024, our Board approved the Compensation Committee's recommendations to increase Mr. Goldan's base salary to \$497,000, with an annual target performance bonus of up to 45% of his annual base salary.

 Luke J. Albrecht.
-Our employment agreement with Mr. Albrecht provides for his at-will employment as our General Counsel.
+Our employment agreement, as amended from time to time, with Mr. Albrecht provides for his at-will employment as our General Counsel.
 Mr. Albrecht's employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
 Mr. Albrecht's employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
-Effective as of January 1, 2023, our Board approved the Compensation Committee's recommendations to increase Mr. Albrecht's base salary to \$442,100, with an annual target performance bonus of up to 40% of his annual base salary.
+Effective as of January 1, 2024, our Board approved the Compensation Committee's recommendations to increase Mr. Albrecht's base salary to \$471,000, with an annual target performance bonus of up to 45% of his annual base salary.

-Catherine Madigan, M.D.
-Our employment agreement with Dr. Madigan provides for her at-will employment as our Chief Medical Officer.
-Dr. Madigan's employment agreement established her base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
-Dr. Madigan's employment agreement further provides that she is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
-Effective as of January 1, 2023, our Board approved the Compensation Committee's recommendations to increase Dr. Madigan's base salary to \$468,600, with an annual target performance bonus of up to 40% of her annual base salary.
+Neil Gallagher, M.D., Ph.D.
+Our employment agreement, as amended, with Dr. Gallagher provides for his at-will employment as our President, Head of Research and Development.
+Dr. Gallagher's employment agreement established his base salary and annual target performance bonus at the time it was executed, which our Compensation Committee may increase from time to time.
+Dr. Gallagher's employment agreement further provides that he is eligible to earn an annual target performance bonus upon attainment of objectives to be determined by our Board or our Compensation Committee.
+Effective as of January 1, 2024, our Board approved the Compensation Committee's recommendations to increase Dr. Gallagher's base salary to \$546,000, with an annual target performance bonus of up to 50% of his annual base salary.